The Future of Parent Teacher Communication

 Multilingual Considerations in Parent Teacher Communication

 Many of today’s students have parents that come from a variety of backgrounds.
 In a more culturally-integrated world, it is important to meet the needs of parents who may not speak the language that is most common in their child’s school.
-Some parent teacher apps now offer features that automatically translate important notifications and documents to the parent’s chosen language.
+Some content management systems now offer features that automatically translate important notifications and documents to the parent’s chosen language.
 This can eliminate miscommunication and confusion that language barriers may cause.
 Also, having a child’s school take it into consideration that a different language may be spoken at home improves the relationship between schools and parents.

 This is just a list of some of the exciting trends happening in parent communication.
 As technology continues to improve, connecting with students’ parents will be easier than ever leading to an overall enriched experience for each student.
-If you would like to learn about how Edlio’s parent app, Sangha, incorporates some of these trends into its services, check out their website here.
+If you would like to learn about how Edlio’s CMS incorporates some of these trends into its services, check out their website here.